 The Science of Liberty Democracy Reason and the Laws of Nature Timothy Ferris 9780060781507 Books

-“Modern science and liberal democracy are novelties of recent vintage—considering that, as Whitehead used to say, it takes a thousand years for a genuinely new concept to engrain itself in a culture.”
+Timothy Farris defends the proposition that Liberal Democracy is a necessary companion to Science.
+His chapter on science in illiberal nations well defends this proposition.
+For some reason some people continue to believe a command political economy can function more efficiently.
+As Farris shows, this is just not true.“Modern science and liberal democracy are novelties of recent vintage—considering that, as Whitehead used to say, it takes a thousand years for a genuinely new concept to engrain itself in a culture.”
 Our culture's concept of the individual did not exist in the ancient world and is a recent innovation outside of Western European culture.
 The individual was invented by the medieval church to bypass the feudal nobility, adopted by kings to form the nation state and has taken on the form we now assume since the industrial revolution where the individual is the source of authority.
 This is the end point of a 2000 year process.
 [Siedentop, Larry (2014-10-20).
 Inventing the Individual: The Origins of Western Liberalism.
 Harvard University Press.
 Kindle Edition.
 ISBN: 978-0-674-41753-3] I would question whether the individual has more liberty as an untethered entity than when tethered to clan or polis.

 The Biblical principle from which the concept of the individual developed is that each person is responsible for their own sin.
 The Devil does not make you do it.
 Our modern concept of freedom for each individual is a corollary.
 Romans chapter 6 describes true freedom as being freed from sin unto righteousness.
 The first thing to note here is that freedom is a transaction.
 Whether you believe the Bible to be The Word of God or not, this is still a useful way to view freedom.
 You are freed from one thing unto another thing.
 The framers of our Constitution, whether believers or not, were Biblically literate and understood this concept.